jergra/t3-app/README.txt

     The free tier at railway stops working in the last week of each month.
 It restarts automatically in the next month, but the password has changed.
-To get the new password, to go https://railway.app/dashboard,
+To get the new password, go to https://railway.app/dashboard,
-    click on the database, then click PostgresSQL, then click 'Variables', then copy the DATABASE_URL (which contains the new password) and make this the new DATABASE_URL in the .env file.
+    click on the database, then click PostgresSQL, then click 'Variables', then copy PGPASSWORD and put this in the password portion of the DATABASE_URL in the .env file.
 This environmental variable also needs to be updated at Vercel.